Reconstructing quantum theory from diagrammatic postulates: Process theoretic concepts

+where $n\in \mathds{N}$ denotes the number of distinguishable states of the classical system.
+We can then define measurements within the causal subtheory as follows. \begin{definition}[Measurements] Destructive measurements are processes with only a classical output:

+general measurements are then processes that have both classical and non-classical outputs: and non-destructive measurements are just processes of the form

+\end{definition} There is no need to add any more here, once we have classical systems as part of the theory measurements are just a special kind of process rather than a fundamentally different type of object.
+Moreover, there are other sorts of interesting processes that we can consider once we have such classical systems, for example: \begin{definition}[Classical control] Classical control over state preparation is achieved via processes of the form

 where the choice of classical state input into $S$ will determine the quantum state that is prepared.
+More generally we can classically control processes using processes of the form:

+where the choice of classical state input into $P$ will determine which quantum process occurs. \end{definition}

-Such interactions between classical systems and the general systems of our theory form the basis of the \emph{classical interface} for a theory that we formally introduce in section \ref{Sec:ClassicalInterface}. \begin{example}[Classical] We define the discarding maps to be the covector with every matrix element $1$.
-It is therefore clear that the causal subtheory theory is the restriction to stochastic matrices as they will satisfy Eq.~\eqref{def:causal}.
+Theseinteractions between classical systems and the general systems of our theory form the basis of the \emph{classical interface} for a theory that we introduce in section \ref{Sec:ClassicalInterface}. \begin{example}[Classical] We define the discarding map to be the covector with every matrix element $1$.
+The causal subtheory is the restriction to stochastic matrices, as they will satisfy Eq.~\eqref{def:causal}.
 In particular, this condition implies that states correspond to probability distributions over an $n$ element set, and that processes are maps from probability distributions over $n$ elements to those over $m$ elements.
 In particular we denote the states and effects that are everywhere $0$ except for a $1$ at position $i$ as:

-\end{example} \begin{example}[Quantum] We define the discarding maps in this theory to be the (partial) trace, hence causal states correspond to block-diagonal trace-$1$, density matrices with blocks of dimension $\left\{n_k\right\}$.
-General processes are causal iff they are trace-preserving.
+\end{example} \begin{example}[Quantum] We define the discarding maps in this theory to be the (partial) trace, hence causal states correspond to block-diagonal trace-$1$, density matrices with blocks of dimension $\left\{n_k\right\}$, that is, trace-$1$ elements of $\bigoplus_k M\left( \mathds{C}^{n_k}\right)$.
+General processes are causal if and only if they are trace-preserving.

 This theory contains both quantum and classical theory as subtheories.
 Moreover it contains processes mapping between these sectors, such as $f:M\left( \mathds{C}^n\right) \to \bigoplus_{k=1}^m M(\mathds{C})$ mapping from a quantum to a classical system.
 Such processes can be shown to correspond to POVMs in the standard presentation of quantum theory, where the causality constraint for these measurements is equivalent to the constraint that POVM elements sum to the identity.
 General processes with both quantum and classical inputs and outputs have similarly clear interpretations: the classical input can be seen as a control system determining which process to implement, the implemented processes can involve some (potentially non-destructive) measurement, the result of which is then encoded in the classical output. \end{example}